Assistive Listening Devices (ALD)

 Wheelchair Accessible Entrances and Seating

-Accessible entrances to The Franklin Institute are located at the 20th Street business entrance via ramp from the parking garage into the Bartol Atrium.
+Accessible entrances to The Franklin Institute are located at the 20th Street business entrance or via the parking garage elevators into the Bartol Atrium.

-For more information about accessibility, or to request accommodations please contact the special needs department.
+For more information about accessibility, or to request accommodations please contact the Guest Services department.

 Phone: 215.448.1226 Voice/TTY